-The discrepancy with Assessment item Yes No Description the Sustainable Development Best Practice Principles for TWSE/GTSM Listed Companies and the underlying reasons 3.
-Environmental issues Yes 2.
+The discrepancy with Assessment item No Description the Sustainable Development Best Practice Principles for TWSE/GTSM Listed Companies and the underlying reasons 3.
+Environmental issues Yes (1 2.
 Establish various communication channels to actively communicate and reduce confrontation.
 Set up a mailbox for investors and assign a spokesperson to handle and respond to them.
-(1) All of our mainland subsidiaries have established environmental (1) Does the Company establish an appropriate environmental management system according to its industrial characteristics? management systems in accordance with ISO 14001 and continue to pass third-party certification, and carry out annual system certification in accordance with ISO 14001. discrepancy (2) Is the Company committed to to improving energy efficiency and to the use of renewable materials with low environmental impact?
-(2) The Company complies with international regulatory requirements on environmental protection, such as RoHS, WEEE, HF, etc. It introduces green supply chain management and uses materials with low environmental impact.
+All of our mainland subsidiaries have established environmental (1) Does the Company establish an appropriate environmental management system according to its industrial characteristics? management systems in accordance with ISO 14001 and continue to pass third-party certification, and carry out annual system certification in accordance with ISO 14001.
+(2) Is the Company committed to to improving energy efficiency and to the use of renewable materials with low environmental impact?
+Yes (2) The Company complies with international regulatory requirements on environmental protection, such as RoHS, WEEE, HF, etc. It introduces green supply chain management and uses materials with low environmental impact.
 It also strives to improve the utilization efficiency of all resources in adherence to 3R (reduce, reuse and recycle) principle.
-It successfully uses recyclable wood chips to manufacture speaker housings with special casting processes.
-(3) Does the Company assess the potential risks and opportunities of climate change for the Company now and in the future, and take measures to address climate-related issue?
-(3) With the impact of the greenhouse effect temperature rising as a result No substantial discrepancy
+It successfully uses recyclable wood chips to manufacture speaker housings with special casting processes. discrepancy (3) Does the Company assess the potential risks and opportunities of climate change for the Company now and in the future, and take measures to address climate-related issue?
+Yes (3) With the impact of the greenhouse effect, temperature rising as a result of global warming and intensifying extreme climates, more costs must be invested in natural disaster prevention and operational energy acquisition in the future.
+The Company implements green supply chain management to achieve the goal of enterprise energy conservation management.
+No substantial discrepancy

-Implementation status The discrepancy with Assessment item Yes No Description the Sustainable Development Best Practice Principles for TWSE/GTSM Listed Companies and the underlying reasons The Company actively promotes energy saving and carbon reduction, greenhouse gas reduction, water consumption reduction or other waste management policies and other measures, such as strengthening the factory environment, updating environmental protection projects for wastewater and exhaust emission systems, and preventing water pollution and air pollution, which complies with relevant environmental protection emission standards.
+The discrepancy with Assessment item No Description the Sustainable Development Best Practice Principles for TWSE/GTSM Listed Companies and the underlying reasons The Company actively promotes energy saving and carbon reduction, greenhouse gas reduction, water consumption reduction or other waste management policies and other measures, such as strengthening the factory environment, updating environmental protection projects for wastewater and exhaust emission systems, and preventing water pollution and air pollution, which complies with relevant environmental protection emission standards.
 (4) Does the Company count greenhouse gas emissions, water consumption and total weight of waste in the past two years, and formulate policies for energy saving and car-bon reduction, greenhouse gas reduction, water use re-duction or other waste management?
-(4) In order to continuously promote energy saving, carbon reduction and greenhouse gas reduction, the Company has formulated the following measures to reduce the impact of climate change on its operational activities: For the lighting equipment of the Company's Taiwan office, traditional fluorescent lamps were replaced with LED lighting.
-Multi-party video conferencing equipment was set for the Company and its subsidiaries to reduce the number of business trips Promote paperless and electronic sign-off processes.
-Shuttle buses are provided in the factory for employees to reduce the fuel consumption and exhaust emissions generated by employee commuting.
-Each factory is dedicated to greening the environment in addition to energy saving and carbon reduction in operation.
-Lighting improvement and energy conservation for air compressor system were implemented in each factory to No substantial discrepancy
+(4) In order to continuously promote energy saving, carbon reduction and greenhouse gas reduction, the Company has formulated the following measures to reduce the impact of climate change on its operational activities: 1.
+For the lighting equipment of the Company's Taiwan office, traditional fluorescent lamps were replaced with LED lighting.
+2. Multi-party video conferencing equipment was set for the Company and its subsidiaries to reduce the number of business trips 3.
+Promote paperless and electronic sign-off processes.
+4. Shuttle buses are provided in the factory for employees to reduce the fuel consumption and exhaust emissions generated by employee commuting.
+5. Each factory is dedicated to greening the environment in addition to energy saving and carbon reduction in operation.
+6. Lighting improvement and energy conservation for air compressor system were implemented in each factory to No substantial discrepancy